COSC3020/mergesort-DJReflexive/README.md

 ## My Runtime Analysis

-First, addressing the base case where the length is equal to 0 or 1, we actually get a constant run time since an array that is empty or only has 1 element is already sorted.
-However, we are going to look at the more general case where the length is greater than 1.
+First, addressing the base case where the length is equal to 0 or 1, we actuallyget a constant run time since an array that is empty or only has 1 element is already sorted.
+However, we are going to look at the more general case wherethe length is greater than 1.

-Going into the first loop, the program will run a time complexity of $\Theta(n)$ to process every element in the array (looping through groupings, which the groupings are then also looped through with nested loop).
+Going into the first loop, the program will run a time complexity of $\Theta(logn)$ to divide the array into groupings and process every grouping in the array.

 Then pairs of groupings are compared in the merge() method.
-The two groupings are then iterated through (at the same time, simultaneously), and it checked if elements are out of order by cross comparing between the two groups.
+The two groupings are then iterated through, and it checked if elements are out of order by cross comparing between the two groups.
+This process takes $\Theta(n)$.

 Since we are interested in the worst case scenerio, we are going to assume that the data is ordered in such a way that there is a swap occuring every iteration.
-This process executes with a time complexity of $\Theta(n)$ since every element has a swap call.
-If were not assuming that the swap call is executed every iteration, it would actually resemble,
+This process executes with adds to the time complexity an addition complexity $\Theta(n)$ since every element has a swap call.
-$\Theta(logn)$, however, we are not interested in this case for this analysis.

-Combining the two time complexities, we see that the worst case complexity is
-$\Theta(n^2)$.
-In the average case, the final complexity would resemble $\Theta(nlogn)$, however, since we are assuming that the merge function swap on every iteration, this increases the complexity.
-But since we are only interested in the worst case scenerio, $\Theta(n^2)$ is the final complexity.
+Combining the all three time complexities, we see that the worst case complexity is $\Theta (n^2logn)$.
+In the average case, the final complexity would resemble $\Theta(nlogn)$, however, since we are assuming that the merge function swaps on every iteration, this increases the complexity.
+But since we are only interested in the worst case scenerio,
+$\Theta(n^2logn)$ is the final complexity.

 # Sources